• Skip to primary navigation

 13. Apple cider vinegar

-This recipe uses a 14-ounce package of extra firm tofu.
-However, different brands have different package sizes, but they're typically between 14 to 16-ounces.
-Go ahead and use the whole package.
+Extra firm tofu comes in packages between 14 to 16 ounces (400 to 450 grams).
+Regardless of the package size you have, go ahead and use the whole package.
 There's no need to section off 2 ounces because the recipe calls for 14 ounces.

-top view of ingredients for sofritas recipe vegan oil free
+top view of ingredients for sofritas recipe vegan oil free: tofu, green pepper, onion, tomato paste, spices, garlic, coconut aminos and apple cider vinegar

 key ingredients for sofritas